How Does LendingTree Get Paid?

 How to get started

-Debt management programs are offered by credit counseling agencies and organizations like the American Consumer Credit Counseling.
-Be prepared to attend a meeting or counseling session to learn about better debt and financial management processes.
+Debt management plans are offered by credit counseling agencies and organizations like the American Consumer Credit Counseling.
+Be prepared to attend a meeting or counseling session to learn about debt and financial management processes.
 You should also expect to share information about your income, monthly bills and debts with a certified counselor.

-Come to your meeting with questions, such as how the debt management program works, which credit accounts you may be expected to close and potential fees.
+Come to your meeting with questions, such as how the debt management plan works, which credit accounts you may be expected to close and potential fees.
 If you worry about affording fees, mention this to your counselor.

 5. Consolidate your debt